ufal/npfl129/tasks/rental_competition.md

 The performance of your system is measured using _root mean squared error_ and your goal is to achieve RMSE less than 110.
-Note that you can use any number of **linear regression models** to solve this assignment.
+Note that you can use any number of **generalized linear models** with any regularization to solve this assignment (but no decision trees, MLPs, …).